acmltd105/marketing-war-command-center/README.md

 Assets are built with a relative base path, so the site works on both GitHub Pages and custom domains without further configuration.
 If you host elsewhere, set `VITE_BASE_PATH` to the appropriate subdirectory before running `npm run build`.

+## Consolidating related dashboards

+Need to pull the revenue & expense UI into this monorepo?
+Follow the step-by-step playbook in [`docs/repo-consolidation.md`](docs/repo-consolidation.md) to graft the smaller repo with `git subtree`, harmonize Supabase artifacts, and expose the new tabs inside the command center shell.

+## Financial command module

+The revenue and expense intelligence now ships natively with the command center.
+Navigate to **Financial Command** in the left rail (or visit `/financials`) to access:

+- A dual-tab glass dashboard that pivots between revenue acceleration and cost discipline views.
+- Supabase-backed metrics sourced from the `financial_revenue_metrics`, `financial_revenue_projections`, and
+  `financial_expense_metrics` tables with automatic demo fallbacks when credentials are missing.
+- Runway alerts and quarterly forecasts surfaced alongside the rest of the Twilio operations toolkit.

 ## Quality checklist

 - **Supabase**: `supabase db push`, `supabase functions deploy report-build`, `supabase functions deploy twilio-build-alert`.